3 more clinics in Canterbury found view all

 729 Main South Road, Templeton, ChristchurchOpening Hours: Monday to Friday: 8.00am - 6.00pm Saturday: 9.00am - 12.00pm Sunday: Closed

 Templeton Pet Hospital has been established for many years, and as of 2015, we’re pleased to have joined the Pet Doctors Family.
 We strive to care for your pets in a relaxed and welcoming clinic.
-They are able to provide a range of vet services including de-sexing, dental care and emergency treatment.
+We are able to provide a range of veterinary services including de-sexing, dental care and emergency treatment.

-Our nurse are Luella, Helen-Mary, Robyn and Catherine - who is also the clinic Team Leader.
-Our nurses have many years experience with Luella and Helen-Mary having worked at the Templeton clinic for many years and Robyn and Catherine completing their Vet Nurse training to long ago to mention!
+Our veterinary nurses are Helen-Mary, Robyn and Catherine - who is also the clinic Team Leader.
+Our nurses have many years experience with Helen-Mary having worked at the Templeton clinic for many years, and Robyn and Catherine completing their Vet Nurse training too long ago to mention!

-The clinic is a petite size but fully equipped and following a post earthquake make over it's looking great both inside and out.
+The clinic is petite in size but it is fully equipped and following a post earthquake make-over it's looking great both inside and out.
 We cater to the Christchurch suburbs of Templeton, West Melton, Rolleston, Prebbleton, Hornby, Halswell & Darfield.

 Afterhours Veterinary Centre